whoshuu/cpp_range/README.md

 ## Benchmarks

-Here's an initial benchmark using Clang 3.6.0 of my library against a [naive vector range implementation](https://gist.github.com/whoshuu/246b10cdd7341895453f) and [basic for-loop](https://gist.github.com/whoshuu/6eea496a891ef03a5b9e):
+Here's a benchmark using gcc-5.1 with -O2 optimization of my library against a [naive vector range implementation](https://gist.github.com/whoshuu/246b10cdd7341895453f) and [basic for-loop](https://gist.github.com/whoshuu/6eea496a891ef03a5b9e):

 ![C++ Range Benchmark](https://raw.githubusercontent.com/whoshuu/cpp_range/master/benchmark/benchmark.png)

-As you can see, for ranges up to `100000`, all approaches are roughly equivalent.
-In most applications, this is perfectly acceptable, and the tradeoff in performance for an idiomatic (not to mention flexible) range iterator is probably worth it.
-The most optimal loop will always be the basic for-loop however, so if efficiency is paramount, use that instead.
+As you can see, C++ Range behaves identically to a basic for-loop, and both outperform the vector implementation considerably (the last data point is left off because it would ruin the nice benchmark image here!).

 You can find raw data for the analysis [here](https://github.com/whoshuu/cpp_range/blob/master/benchmark/benchmark.csv).